facelessuser/sublime-markdown-popups/docs/usage.md

 ### Pygments

 !!! note "Note"
-    Sublime Text 3119 allows for parent and child class in the form `#!css .class1 class2`.
+    Sublime Text 3119 allows for parent and child class in the form `#!css .class1 .class2`.
 If you are on 3119 or later, Pygments class will be formatted as `#!css .mdpopups .highight .class, .mdpopups .inline-highlight .class`.
 Keep this in mind as you are reading.
 The main thing you need to know is that you can customize the background and/or main font color by using the following for ST 3119+:

     ```css
     .mdpopups .highlight, .mdpopups .inline-highlight { background-color: #f8f8f8; color: #4d4d4c }
     ```

-    Or for ST <3199:
+    On ST < 3119, you cannot use the parent and child classes, so the CSS is limited:

     ```css
     .highlight, .inline-highlight { background-color: #f8f8f8; color: #4d4d4c }